Bivariate Distribution Regression with Application to Insurance Data: Real Data Analysis

-For risk management purposes, we illustrate the use of our method in the analyses of risk factors based on the total cost $C=Y\cdot Z+200\cdot Z$ associated with each policyholder, where $200$ is assumed for the fixed claim handling expense when a claim arises.
-As referred to previously, given the conditional distribution, we can assess the change in the VaR across different cohorts of policyholders based on the quantity $VaR_\tau(x)$.
+We assume that the total cost associated with each policyholder is given as $C=Y\cdot Z+200\cdot Z$, where $200$ is assumed for the fixed claim handling expense when a claim arises.
+As referred to previously, given the estimated conditional distribution, we can assess the change in the VaR and ES across different cohorts of policyholders based on the quantities $VaR_{\tau}(C|x)$ and $ES_{\tau}(C|x)$.
 Such analysis allows analysts to identify the cost leaders in the portfolio and make adequate risk management adjustments.

-In Table \ref{tab:VaR}, we demonstrate the out-of-sample risk measures for $\tau=0.98, 0.99$ computed using our proposed DR approach and that of the competing parametric approaches.
-The point estimates and 95\% confidence intervals constructed through 300 bootstrap samples are provided for each approach.
-Specifically, the first two rows corresponding to ``unconditional" in Table \ref{tab:VaR} are VaR results obtained based on all of the out-of-sample policyholders.
-It shows that our DR estimators of the risk measure are closer to the true out-of-sample results and have tight confidence intervals.
+We demonstrate the out-of-sample risk measures $VaR_{\tau}(C|x)$ and $ES_{\tau}(C|x)$ for $\tau=0.98, 0.99$ computed using our proposed method and that of the competing parametric approaches in Tables \ref{tab:VaR} and \ref{tab: ES}, respectively.
+In each table, the first two rows corresponding to ``unconditional" are results obtained based on all of the out-of-sample policyholders, and in the remaining rows, we present the results of four different policyholder cohorts.